Polypterus senegalus: Distribution and habitat

 This species of bichir is found in lakes, river margins, swamps, and floodplains of tropical Africa and the Nile river system, it occurs in at least twenty-six African countries which include Senegal, Egypt, Democratic Republic of Congo, Cameroon, Chad, Ethiopia, Kenya, Mali, Ivory Coast, Tanzania, Sudan, Nigeria, Gambia, Uganda, and others.
 Its distribution is widespread, detailed to include the Nile basin and West Africa (Senegal, Gambia, Niger, Volta, and Lake Chad basins, and Congo River Basin.

 Provided the skin remains moist, P. senegalus can remain out of the water indefinitely – it can even be raised on land, where it uses its large pectoral fins to walk.

 Captivity

 Bichirs are predatory fish; in captivity they will take any live or dead animal that can be swallowed or broken apart and then swallowed.
 Only its lack of speed prevents a bichir from emptying an aquarium of smaller fish.
 The pectoral fins only allow for slow cruising, and while it can achieve amazing bursts of speed, it cannot catch fish of average speed.
 Given enough time, any fish that can fit in the bichir's mouth will be eaten.
-This fish should not be kept with any other fish smaller than three inches.
+Including it's tankmates.This fish should not be kept with any other fish smaller than three inches.
 It will also bite fins of other fishes if it can.
 P. senagalus can reach 10–15 years of age in captivity.